uktrade/redbox/README.md

 ## Vector databases

-We are currently using ElasticSearch as our vector database.
+We are currently using Opensearch as our vector database.

-We have also successfully deployed Redbox to OpenSearch Serverless but this support should be considered experimental at this stage.